QCadjunct/gemini-training-oreilly-20262020/lab_handout.md

 1. **Project overview**:
    ```
    Analyze the architecture of this project and explain the main components.
-   Reference @./src/ to examine the source code.
+   Reference @./src/ (or @. for a flat project like the Python weather app) to examine the source code.
    ```

 2. **Technology identification**: